marcos-toranzo/flutter_test_app/README.md

   - Password: anything-not-empty
 - Only one user defined in the repository.
 - Cart resets on new session or on reload.
+- The repositories (except BookRepository) use `Future.delayed` to simulate real fetching.

 ## SDK